 1. The water feed into the tank isn’t switching off

 Look inside the tank.
-If you can see water constantly running or dripping from the water feed, try checking the float valve isn’t stuck (as described in step 2 above).
-Adjust the position of the float, or replace the washer in the float valve or replace the whole float valve if needed.
+If you can see water constantly running or dripping from the water feed, check if the float valve is stuck.
+As and if needed, adjust the position of the float, replace the washer or replace the float valve.

 2. Water is being pushed back up the outlet pipes

-If your float valve is working fine, and the cold water feed to the tank switches off when it should, then excess water can only be coming back up through the outlet pipes (the pipes that feed water into your taps and water cylinder).
+If your float valve is working fine, and the cold water feed to the tank switches off when it should, then excess water can only be coming back up through the outlet pipes.
+These are the pipes that feed water into your taps and water cylinder.